-AHM440 Allied Health Capstone Project - 4.5 Credit Hours
+AHM440 Allied Health Capstone Project - 4.5 Credit Hours (55 contact hours)

 This capstone project is undertaken by Allied Health Management students when they have completed the core courses in the program provides an opportunity for the student to complete the outcomes management project proposal.
-Students will also design and participate in a collaborative service learning experience in a community, ambulatory, home or health care setting.
+Students will also design and participate in a collaborative service-learning experience in a community, ambulatory, home, or health care setting.
 Students will complete the portfolio of their work from core courses and revise as needed to create an impressive final portfolio that can be used.

-AP101 Anatomy and Physiology - 4.5 credits
+AP101 Anatomy and Physiology - 4.5 credits (55 contact hours)